line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/paths.md

 path(Book::getTitle)
 ```

-Kotlin JDSL follows the following rules to infer property name from getter name.
+Kotlin JDSL infers the property name from the getter with the following rules:

 - If the name starts with `is`, use the name as it is.
 - If the name starts with `get`, remove `get` and change the first letter to lowercase.